cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 To some degree this gulf between "us" and "them" is understandable, or at least it has been until now.
 We do not want to pay for news that is not relevant to our own lives.

 But relevance is, well, relative.
 Our sphere of influence has expanded dramatically with the internet, and with globalization.
 And today we live with an infrastructure that extends our relevance to millions of people that we do not know: this is the problem.
-We have not learned to care about things -- people -- that are in fact relevant now to our lives.
+We have not learned to care about things &mdash; people &mdash; that are in fact relevant now to our lives.
 We haven't learned to care about the people who make our socks, our bikes and our computers.
 We haven't learned to care about the people we influence with our policies and purchases.
 We are all bumping up against one another now, unwittingly.

 And we haven't learned to pay for news about these people, other people.